General Logistics Systems Czech Republic, s.r.o.

 4.3 For packaging, the Client shall be obliged to meet the following requirements:

-b) Parcels cannot have long, sharp protrusions.
+b) Parcels are not allowed have long, sharp protrusions.

 e) Electronic devices sent for repair should be dispatched in their original, complete packaging, with appropriate padding.